QtCurve/qtcurve/Bugs.md

    **Fixed by setting proper composition mode**.
    *TODO: need to add a better way to just use parent background.
 Useful* *especially when background images are used.*
-7. Remove most application hacks if not all.
+7. Remove most application hacks if not all. **WIP**
 8. PyQt5, Musescore and (occasionally) QtCreator seg fault on exit in a QtDBus destructor even when QtCurve is not linked to QtDBus.
-9. QtCurve preference background blur has some problem
+9. QtCurve preference background blur has some problem.
-10. combobox list background no blur.
+10. combobox list background no blur. *Fixed by adding the widget to the* *whitelist, need to figure out whether this is the best way.*
-11. QtQuickControl is a mess...
+11. QtQuickControl is a mess... *Need improvment on Qt5 side*
 12. Plasma Kickoff (in panel) scrollbar has transparent background...
+    **Seems fixed with prepolishing.**